 Today’s Wonder of the Day was inspired by Carson.
 Carson Wonders, “What is Geology?”
 Thanks for WONDERing with us, Carson!

 Have you ever climbed a mountain?
-If you live near the Rocky Mountains or in Appalachia, you may have gone hiking to a peak high above the clouds.
-If you’ve ever hiked a long-distance trail, like the Appalachian Trail or the Pacific Crest Trail, then you’ve been up and down multiple mountains.
+Maybe you’re lucky enough to live near the Rocky Mountains or in Appalachia.
+Or perhaps you’ve trekked the Appalachian Trail or the Pacific Crest Trail.
+If so, you’ve been up and down multiple mountains.

 That’s the very sight that draws thousands of people to Peru every year.
-A little over 60 miles southeast of the major city of Cusco, you'll find Ausangate Mountain deep in the Peruvian Andes.
+They travel a little over 60 miles southeast of the city of Cusco.
+There, they find Ausangate Mountain deep in the Peruvian Andes.

-Known around the world as Rainbow Mountain and locally as Vinicunca, the steep slopes and ridges of the peaks in this remote area are striped with beautiful colors, including gold, maroon, green, lavender, and turquoise.
-In addition to being a geological marvel, the area is also considered a holy site by local indigenous peoples.
+Ausangate is known around the world as Rainbow Mountain.
+Locally, it’s called Vinicunca.
+The steep slopes and ridges of this area are striped with beautiful colors.
+Looking out on the landscape, you can see gold, maroon, green, lavender, and turquoise.
+It’s one of the world’s great geological marvels.
+The area is also a holy site for local indigenous peoples.

 In the past, Rainbow Mountain could only be reached by hiking for several days.
 Today, however, you can hire a tour guide in Cusco for about $30.
 On tours, passengers travel by bus to the Rainbow Mountain trailhead.
 Then, they hike to the top of Rainbow Mountain.
 The trip to the peak can be quite difficult and last several hours.
 After all, the mountain is 17,000 feet in elevation!